 Did you know TONO Group is headquartered in Lancaster, PA, but has a second office in West Chester, Pennsylvania?
-Under the direction of Sharlee Van Tine, AIA, LEED AP, our West Chester branch is proud to serve residential and commercial clients.
+Under the direction of Sharlee Van Tine, AIA, LEED AP, our West Chester branch is proud to serve healthcare, residential, and commercial clients.
 Get to know more about Mrs. Van Tine!

 Q: How many years have you lived in West Chester?